corda/community-cordapps/README.md

 </p>

 ## Introduction
-This readme has listed the community projects that are built and maintained by our Corda community fans.
-This is the place where people share their thoughts and open source projects.
+These projects are built and maintained by the Corda Developer Community.
 All of the projects are developed using Corda Open Source.
-We hope these CorDapps can help you to fund your own thought about what you would like to build on Corda! 😉
+We hope these CorDapps can help you find inspiration for what you can build on Corda!

 ## Table of Content